 Step 3: Decide if you’re paying your loans crazy fast or strategically slow

-Our reason for existence around here is helping veterinarians figure out exactly how to repay their student loans.
+Our reason for our existence around here is helping veterinarians figure out exactly how to repay their student loans.

-We tell folks there are 2 ways to pay student debt.
+We tell folks there are two ways to pay student debt.
 You can pay as fast as you can with a goal of getting rid of it in less than 10 years, or you can stretch it out as long as possible with a strategically passive repayment.

 The right approach depends on your personal preferences, math, your family status, spousal income and more.